toastertom/JavaScript-Notes/vanillaJsPrototypes.md

 // c
 ```
 ---
-**.Filter()** creates a new array with all elements that pass the test implemented by the provided function.
+**.filter()** creates a new array with all elements that pass the test implemented by the provided function.
 ####syntax
 ```
 var newArray = array.filter(callback, thisArg)